semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 Once a [promotion](#promotions) is targeted, you may be locked out from starting it.
 The most common reasons that a promotion appears as blocked are:

-- you don't have the correct permissions to deploy to the bound [environment](#overview-environments)
+- You don't have the correct permissions to deploy to the bound [environment](#overview-environments).
-- you are on a Git branch, tag, or pull request that is not allowed
+- You are on a Git branch, tag, or pull request that is not allowed.
-- you are not logged in or you are viewing a build of a public project
+- You are not logged in, or you are viewing a build of a public project.
-- the environment is deactivated or deleted
+- The environment is deactivated or deleted.

 ### Promoting environments via API {#promotion-api}

 You can also use the [Public API (alpha)](../reference/api) to trigger promotions.
-If promotion is forbidden by the environment, you will receive an `HTTP 400 Bad Request` response with a reason in the body.
+If a promotion is forbidden by the environment, you will receive an `HTTP 400 Bad Request` response with a reason in the body.

 ## See also